 The project study area includes eight Chester County municipalities: Caln Township; Downingtown Borough; City of Coatesville, Valley Township, Parkesburg Borough, Sadsbury Township, West Sadsbury Township, and Atglen Borough.

-This study will include three public meetings where interested members of the public will be invited to participate in determining the alignment for the trail.
+The study included three public meetings where interested members of the public were invited to participate in determining the alignment for the trail.

 First Public Meeting

 The first public meeting was held on October 17, 2017 at the Coatesville Area Senior High School.
 View Presentation